Pharma2022/learning-journal/README.md

 ## Libaries that have been used
 - React
+- React-router
-- Nanoid
+- CSS grid
-- Font Awesome
+- Flex-box

 ## Stretch goals
-- The original version of this was part of the Module 5 - Essential Javascript Concepts but I coded this with React.
-If you wish to see the repo for the original project using vanilla JS you can view this [here](https://github.com/Pharma2022/restaurant-order-app).
-- I utilised conditional rendering to only show the minus icon(-) on the menu item if the item was in the order array
-- I used nanoid instead of hard coding an id
+- I coded this using React -Router which allowed easy navigation between pages
+- The use of React improved reusability
+- I used a layout route for the navigation and footer
+- To improve image imports - right now its slightly clunky, again it would be useful to have firebase integration to make maintenance easier.

 ## Further Stretch Goals/General Improvements
-- To refactor the CSS to make maintenance easier
-- To wire up my project to firebase rather than iterating over a data.js file
-- To add a dark mode using React-switch
-- I would like to add backend functionality to actually verify and accept card details to process payments .
-I believe I can achieve this using Firebase and will need to do this if I ever develop e-commerce applications.
+- To consider transforming this into portfolio/about me page
+- To add a dark mode - currently you can force the dark mode using google chrome.
+Type  "chrome://flags" in the address bar if using Google Chrome or "edge://flags" if using Microsoft Edge (I imagine it will be the same for all chromium browsers).
+If you scroll down to Auto Dark Mode for Web Contents (or do Ctrl+F) and select 'Enabled'

 ### If you wish to connect with me or find out more about my projects you can: